den-materials/project-03/README.md

 ###### When is it due?

-* **Tuesday, August 9** - [Project planning deliverables](#project-planning-deliverables) due!
-Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.
+* **Thursday, January 5th** - Project pitches.
+You must be prepared to talk about the problem you are planning on solving, the proposed value added to your user, what you can do better than your competition, complete with wireframes and findings from user research.

-* **Friday, August 12th** - [Completed project deliverables](#completed-project-deliverables) due and presentations!
+* **Thursday, January 12th** - Completed project deliverables due and presentations!

 ---